 LANCASHIRE RAIL RAMBLER ARCHIVE

 This page was created as part of the celebration of our 40th Anniversary in 2015.
 Yes, Lancashire Rail Rambler volunteers have been organising walks from trains since 1975.
 In that time we have taken more than 200 000 people out on trips into the countryside or to places of interest using public transport, a remarkable achievement.
 We have seen lots of changes in the transport world over those years – many for the better and quite a few for the worse.
-We have been fortunate in having had the sustained support of both Lancashire County Council via the Community Rail Partnership, and the local rail franchisee, Northern Rail, and we hope that this will continue in the years ahead.
-Most important of all, we have had the sustained commitment of our leaders, current committee members and founding committee members who, in many cases, are still involved.
+We have been fortunate in having had the sustained support of both Lancashire County Council and, nore recently, the Community Rail Partnership, and the local rail franchisee, Northern Rail, and we hope that this will continue in the years ahead.
+Most important of all, we have had the sustained commitment of our leaders, current committee members and founding committee members, a few of whom, are still involved.
 Thanks to the dedication of John Barnes with the support of the late Howard Hammersley, we have an almost complete written documentary record of our activities over those forty years.
 Alas, we haven’t got a very good photo record as photographs were taken by individuals for their own interest rather than with a future archive in mind.
 There must be people out there with photographs of Rail Rambler Excursions so if you are reading this and have any photos please contact us,

 40th Anniversary Get Together – September 27th, 2015